converged-computing/container-crafter/README.md

 ## Usage

+### Parameter Space

-For the study we are doing, we are interested in these three maximum sizes:
+For the study we are doing, we are interested in these maximum sizes:

 - 53,702,097 bytes  (25th percentile)
 - 132,399,102 bytes  (50th percentile)
 - 392,602,448 bytes  (75th percentile)
 - 19,039,736,629 bytes (100th percentile)

-These are percentiles of total sizes from the Dockerfile database, which we consider a reasonable sample of the ecosystem.
+These are percentiles of total sizes from the [Dockerfile database](https://github.com/converged-computing/container-chonks/tree/main/experiments/dockerfile), which we consider a reasonable sample of the ecosystem.
 For the number of layers:

 - 6 (25th percentile)
 - 9 (50th percentile)
 - 14 (75th percentile)
 - 153 (100th percentile)

+Note that Docker does not allow you to build over 127 layers, although it will technically work for other container runtimes.
+We are setting a limit at 127 to mirror what the average user would have access to.

+### Matrix Generation

-So we are going to generate our builds from a configuration file [examples/study.yaml](examples/study.yaml)
+We and then are going to generate our builds from a configuration file [examples/study.yaml](examples/study.yaml).
+The matrix will be represented in a list of images, where each image has a particular total size and number of layers, and the layer size for each is calculated based on that.

 ```bash
 # Build all images